My Philosophy

 I believe in keeping things simple.
 People love to overcomplicate things, and often the assumption is that the more detail, the better.
 In my opinion, having the clarity to be able to keep it simple and focus on what's important requires a deeper understanding, and is much more effective.

-For avoiding and treating injury, and optimising physical function and performance, this means looking holistically at how the body works as a whole rather than focussing on individual structures and body parts.
-The neural system controls everything in the body, so manipulating and affecting the neural system through input to the brain, and optimising movement patterns, neuromuscular control and neurodynamic mobility, is the most effective way of treating pain and injury and improving physical function and performance.
+Manipulating and affecting the neural system through input to the brain, and optimising movement patterns, neuromuscular control and neurodynamic mobility, is the most effective way of treating pain and injury and improving physical function and performance.

 "It's not what you do, but how you do it"